-Augusta is currently the MUSICALIVE Composer-in-Residence with the New Haven Symphony.
+Augusta was the MUSICALIVE Composer-in-Residence with the New Haven Symphony.
 MUSICALIVE is a national residency program of The League of American Orchestras and Meet the Composer.

 Recent projects include HELIOS CHOROS, a triptych for orchestra (2006-2007) (title translation: Sun God Dancers) with a duration of 40 minutes: HELIOS CHOROS I, commissioned by the Dallas Symphony, was composed in 2006 and is dedicated with admiration and gratitude to Sir Andrew Davis, Victor Marshall, and the Dallas Symphony Orchestra, and was premiered on May 3, 4, 5, 6, 2007 by the Dallas Symphony, Sir Andrew Davis conducting; HELIOS CHOROS II, co-commissioned by the London Symphony Orchestra and Boston Symphony Orchestra, with the generous support of Mr. Martin Mellish and Ms. Harriett Eckstein, composed in 2007, received the LSO world premiere on 14 December 2008, Daniel Harding, conducting, and the BSO premiere on 15 October 2009, Ludovic Morlot, conducting; HELIOS CHOROS III, commissioned by the Orchestra of Paris, was composed in 2007 and is dedicated with admiration and gratitude to Christoph Eschenbach, was premiered on 12 December 2007 in Paris on a Pierre Boulez Festival.